Wikia/app/docker/README.md

 ## Deploy Pipeline

-This section describe how to depoly mediawiki to various environments, how they work and how to introduce changes to it.
+This section describe how to deploy mediawiki to various environments, how they work and how to introduce changes to it.

 There are 2 main parts of all deployments:
 1. Jenkins job that is defined in jenkins-jobs reposiotory that accepts needed parameters to deploy to a given environment